LasseBlaauwbroek/lambda-globalize/README.md

 4. We use the globalization algorithm to assign equivalence classes to sub-terms modulo bisimilarity.
 Benchmarks show that this is competitive with Valmari's DFA minimization algorithm.
+5. We implement Maziarz' hashing modulo (ordinary) alpha-equivalence algorithm, and show through benchmarks that our (optimized) algorithms processing time is competitive.

 ### Code organization: